bbuback/NextGenDNS-111/docs/class2/module5/lab1.rst

 Create a trust anchor to validate content in a DNS response.

+We will use the terminal emulator window for this task because it's easier to copy and paste than from the Putty window.
+You will find the terminal emulator icon in the task bar at the bottom of the jumpbox desktop (black square with $).

 Using a terminal emulator window, ssh into router01.branch01 (10.1.10.245) and run the following commands:

 .. image:: /_static/class2/ssh.png

+You can copy and paste the commands below to ensure correct syntax.

 .. admonition:: TMSH